nperraud/demopkg/README_DOCKER_TUTORIAL.md

 ## Entrypoint headaches

+1. Create a Dockerhub account at https://hub.docker.com/signup if you don't already have one.
+2. Log into Dockerhub with the `docker login` command.
-1. Navigate to the `entrypoint-headaches` folder
+3. Navigate to the `entrypoint-headaches` folder
-2. Build the image by using the `docker build` command
+4. Build the image by using the `docker build` command

 ```bash
 docker build -t <Your-dockerhub-username>/docker-headaches:0.0.1 .
 ```

-3. Push the image to a the Dockerhub registry
+5. Push the image to a the Dockerhub registry

 ```bash
 docker push <Your-dockerhub-username>/docker-headaches:0.0.1
 ```

-4. Run the commands below and note the differences
+6. Run the commands below and note the differences

 ```bash
 docker run --entrypoint python image